-- Be legible and printed in English, signed and dated - Printed on the professional's letterhead - If objective tests were administered, all scores and test-scores should be provided, using agebased norms unless unavailable - B. Qualifications of the evaluator: The evaluator must be a neutral, objective, unbiased professional.
+- Be legible and printed in English - Signed and dated - Printed on the professional's letterhead - If objective tests were administered, all scores and test-scores should be provided, using agebased norms unless unavailable - B. Qualifications of the evaluator: The evaluator must be a neutral, unbiased professional.
 Your supporting documentation should be from a qualified professional who has appropriate training and expertise.
-Documentation from friends or family members will not be accepted.
-Typically, a qualified evaluator has a master's degree or higher in a relevant field, and licensure or other credentials in an appropriate discipline. - C. Currency: The documentation must be current, such that it can reasonably reflect your current levels of functioning, current limitations, and current access needs. - D. The documentation should demonstrate that you have a disability: Evidence that you are substantially limited in one or more major life activities. - Major life activities include seeing, hearing, reading, learning, walking, thinking, or major bodily functions.
+Documentation from friends or family members, even if otherwise qualified, will not be accepted.
+The qualified professional's documentation must be objective.
+Typically, a qualified evaluator has a master's degree or higher in a relevant field, and licensure or other credentials in an appropriate discipline. - C. Currency: The documentation must be current, such that it can reasonably reflect your current levels of functioning, current limitations, and current access needs. - D. The documentation should demonstrate that you have a disability: Evidence that you are substantially limited in one or more major life activities, compared to most people in the general population. - Major life activities include seeing, hearing, reading, learning, walking, thinking, or major bodily functions.
 Narrow aspects of learning-such as "math fluency" or "oral reading rate" are not major life activities.
 Also, "test taking" is not a major life activity. - The appropriate reference group for establishing disability is MOST PEOPLE IN THE GENERAL POPULATION-- not college seniors, your own IQ, or other high-functioning populations. - It is important to understand that simply having a valid diagnosis of a condition does not automatically mean that you are disabled. - Note that speaking English as a second language is not a disability and will not be accommodated.